 Battle of the Wilderness

-On May 5, 1864, Ulysses S. Grant and Robert E. Lee clashed at the Battle of the Wilderness in Virginia.
+On May 5, 1864, Ulysses S. Grant and Robert E. Lee clashed for the first time at the Battle of the Wilderness in Virginia.
 It was the opening battle of Grant’s Overland Campaign.

 Grant had been made commander of all Union armies in March 1864.
 His goal was to destroy the Confederate Army of Northern Virginia, which should, in turn, lead to the fall of Richmond.
 That spring, he launched his Overland Campaign in pursuit of General Lee.